elabftw/elabdoc/doc/docker-doc.rst

 Just for fun, try to use these two websites to scan the sites of other services you might use or consider using.
 You'll see a lot of F marks… I'll let you draw your own conclusions from that ;)

 You don't have to be a specialist in web security to see that some services are completely insecure and should be avoided.
+There is a reason why cybercrime makes millions of dollars, a lot of companies have outdated installations and never follow good practices.

-Full security can never be completely achieved when it comes to web and computers, but with eLabFTW at least you have the best possible setup to mitigate or stop the most commons attacks.
+While full security can never be completely achieved when it comes to web and computers, with eLabFTW at least you have the best possible setup to mitigate or stop the most commons attacks.
+Especially if you use a Docker container.